 7. The successful completion of an intermediate five-part exam (two written and three oral) on the theory and practice of Analytical Psychology, called the Propaedeuticum Exams;

-For additional details, see the Analyst Training Program Handbook in the Handbook tab above.
+For additional details, please see the Analyst Training Program Handbook in the Handbook tab above.

-The Analyst Training Program is composed of five tracks of classes:
+The Analyst Training Program curriculum is composed of five tracks:

-In addition two Community Training Weekends are held each year, usually the December and May training weekends.
-Candidates are required to take all courses in the four-year curriculum, and are encouraged to take additional courses in subsequent years.
+In addition, two Community Training Weekends are held each year, usually the December and May training weekends.
+Candidates are required to take all courses in the four-year curriculum, and are encouraged to continue participating in courses in subsequent years.

-Unique among North American Analyst training programs is this track in which the majority of Jung’s writings and their historical settings are discussed.
-This track explores the evolution of Analytical Psychology through a sustained and focused reading of Jung's Collected Works as well as collateral works such as Jung’s published seminars and letters.
-In addition Jung’s autobiography (Memories, Dreams and Reflections) and other biographies will be read.
-This track meets for 2½ hours on the training weekend, plus an additional 2-hour session by video conference between the training weekends for a total of 4.5 hours each month.
+Unique among North American analyst training programs is this track in which the majority of Jung’s writings and their historical settings are discussed.
+This History and Development track explores the evolution of Analytical Psychology through a sustained and focused reading of Jung's Collected Works as well as collateral works such as Jung’s published seminars and letters.
+In addition, Jung’s autobiography (Memories, Dreams and Reflections) and other biographies will be read.
+This track meets on the training weekend, plus an additional online session between the training weekends for a total of 4.5 hours each month.

-Matriculated Auditors (first year trainees) participate in a foundational course, “The Matrix of Jung’s Thought.”
-They meet as a separate seminar.
-Readings are drawn from the biographical roots of Jung’s perspective, his earlier writings and those that offer an overview of basic concepts.
+Matriculated Auditors (first year candidates) participate in a foundational course, “The Matrix of Jung’s Thought,” as a separate seminar.
+Readings are drawn from the biographical roots of Jung’s perspective, his earlier writings, and those that offer an overview of basic concepts.

 The specific readings for this track can be found in the ATP Handbook section on curriculum.

-This track and its four year sequence of courses provide an integrated understanding of Jungian theory and practice, including analytic techniques.
-The foundational and core elements of Analytical Psychology are covered in a set of 12 courses extending across the first four years of training.
-These Theory and Practice courses meet for 7 hours on each weekend and extend across the first four years of training.
+This track and its four-year sequence of courses provide an integrated understanding of Jungian theory and practice, including analytic techniques and their application.
+Foundational, core, and advanced elements of Analytical Psychology are covered in a set of 12 courses extending across the first four years of training.
+These Theory and Practice courses meet for 7 hours on each training weekend.
 The candidate becomes acquainted with the major writers within Analytical Psychology and explores the central elements of an analytic practice.

 A brief course description and a resource syllabus for each of these courses can be found in the ATP Handbook.

 The third track of courses is reserved for courses on specific topics of current interest to either analysts or candidates.
-For example an analyst might present their current research and writing on a particular topic.
+For example, an analyst might present their current research and writing on a particular topic.
 The particular topics are chosen each year by the Director of Training in consultation with the Training Committee and the candidates.
-Topics that were covered in recent years are Ritual and Improvisation; Group Consultation; Sand Tray Techniques and Theory, Art Modalities in Analysis, Goethe & Faust, Fairy Tales in Analysis, Cultural Complexes, The Body, Religions of the World.
-Two topics courses are taught each weekend.
+Topics that have been covered in recent years are Ritual and Improvisation; Group Consultation; Sand Tray Techniques and Theory; Art Modalities in Analysis; Goethe and Faust; Fairy Tales in Analysis; Cultural Complexes; and Religions of the World.
+Two topics courses are taught each month.

-The analytic process (case) colloquium focuses on the analytic process with one case presented by an advanced candidate to all of the other candidates.
+The Analytic Process (case) Colloquium focuses on the analytic process with one case presented by an advanced candidate to all of the other candidates.
 An analyst serves as a consultant and facilitator for the colloquium.
 All candidates attend all Analytic Process Colloquia while in training.
 After the four years of course work and the three required colloquium presentations, continued attendance by senior candidates remains highly encouraged.
-The purpose of the seminar is to give candidates at all stages of training an opportunity to discuss analytic work and clinical issues in a group consultation setting.
-The write-up of the analytic process with the case serves as the basis of the colloquium and often becomes the basis for the write-up for the final clinical exam.
-This class meets for 3 hours each training weekend.
+The purpose of the colloquia is to give candidates at all stages of training an opportunity to discuss analytic work and clinical issues in a group consultation setting.
+The write-up of the analytic process with the case serves as the focus of the colloquium and often becomes the basis for the Analytic Process Reports for the final Analytic Process Exam.
+The colloquia meet for 3 hours each training weekend.

-Candidates will participate in a Training Process Group designed to serve as a forum for experiential learning as well as for peer support.
+Candidates will participate in a training Process Group designed to serve as a forum for experiential learning as well as for peer support.
 Personal therapy is not the focus, but experiential learning may lead to discoveries that may be processed further in the candidate’s personal analysis.
-The process group is facilitated by psychotherapists certified by the American Group Psychotherapy Association who play no role in the analytic training and evaluation of the candidates.
+The Process Group is facilitated by a psychotherapist certified by the American Group Psychotherapy Association who plays no role in the analytic training and evaluation of the candidates.
 The task of this group is to co-create a culture with norms of safety, trust, openness, nonjudgmental feedback, cohesiveness, and encouragement to focus on the affective component of learning.
 This empathically attuned holding environment tends to reduce stress during analytic training and serves as a safe base from which to deeply explore the ways in which training is affecting each candidate and their work with clients.
 At each meeting, group members will be invited to contemplate and speak to three questions: How is training affecting me personally?
 How is training affecting my work with clients?
 How is this training weekend impacting me in the here-and-now?
 This type of group experience can protect against institutional splitting and has the potential to lead to lifelong collegial relationships.
-The confidentiality of the process groups prohibits facilitators from serving in any evaluative capacity for candidates while in training.
-The process group meets for three hours each training weekend.
+The confidentiality of the Process Group prohibits facilitators from serving in any evaluative capacity for candidates while in training.
+The Process Group meets for 3 hours each training weekend.

-Two of the nine training weekends in a year are joint meetings of the candidates with the analysts in the Chicago Society to hear and engage with one analyst on a subject of mutual interest.
-One of these weekends occurs at the Institute and the other is hosted in a retreat like setting.
-One is led by a Chicago society analyst and the other is led by an analyst from another society.
-While these provide an opportunity to explore a single topic more deeply, they are also opportunities to build community around mutual professional and personal interests.
+Two of the nine training weekends in a year are joint meetings of the candidates with the analysts in the Chicago Society of Jungian Analysts (CSJA) to hear and engage with one analyst on a subject of mutual interest.
+Often, one of these weekends occurs at the Institute and the other at an off-site location.
+One is led by a CSJA analyst and the other is led by an analyst from another society.
+While these Community Training Weekends provide an opportunity to explore a single topic more deeply, they are also opportunities to build community around mutual professional and personal interests.

-Candidates may take additional courses for mental health professionals offered through the Institute’s public program.
+Candidates may take additional courses for mental health professionals offered through the Institute’s Public Programs.
 All candidates have the option to continue taking courses in the Analyst Training Program after they have completed the required courses of the first four years.
 Costs for these courses are covered by their ATP tuition.